Peechankai: Release

 The film was released on 15 June 2017 across Tamil Nadu and earned a positive review from the critic at The Hindu.
-A critic from Times of India noted Peechaankai is driven by its high-concept premise — what if our hand starts to have a mind of its own!
+A critic from The Times of India noted Peechaankai is driven by its high-concept premise — what if our hand starts to have a mind of its own!
 Director Ashok sets his film based on this idea against a background that involves criminals and politicians, and gives us a black comedy that is certainly novel, mostly funny and somewhat overlong".
 A reviewer from Behindwoods.com gave the film a positive review, stating "the writing has been a big strength for the film and debutant Ashok has also cleverly worked on the screenplay at most parts", while "the film works well in most parts, as the audience connect well with the characters, thanks to the humour and again, the writing".
 The critic added "however, the slow pace of the movie, especially in the second half, is worrying and it takes some time to keep you engaged".
 Baradwaj Rangan of Film Companion wrote "The film is hit-and-miss.
 The director can certainly think out of the box...
 A film with this premise should have been way funnier."